 Reading that sentence was a double-take moment for me.
 It describes almost precisely my conception of ‘reductionism’, in which an abstraction of the real is developed and used for its greater simplicity in formulating policy, practice, or algorithmic processing.
 (As an aside, Nagel is the German word for nail; I wonder whether anyone ever played on it to say ‘you nailed it’.)

 Nagel moves on, presumably drawing on Appiah, to illustrate how Adam Smith was able to present a coherent picture of political economy only by reducing human motivation to egoism.
 That example made me smile.
-I have argued so many times, with nonplussed or outraged interlocutors, that Smith’s theories are not merely dated, but overly simplistic when read with a simple-minded, passive literalism that confuses an abstraction for reality: human motivations are far more complex and circumstance-specific than allowed for by a reductionist prescription of egoism, or even elevated into a doctrine based on that oversimplification-equivalent to my notion of determinism.
+I have argued so many times, with nonplussed or outraged interlocutors, that Smith’s theories are not merely dated, but overly simplistic when read with a simple-minded, passive literalism that confuses an abstraction for reality: human motivations are far more complex and circumstance-specific than allowed for by a reductionist prescription of egoism, or even a simplification elevated into a doctrine, which is equivalent to my notion of determinism.

 Nagel points out that Appiah is likeminded: